Finding moments of joy

 Family members often feel overwhelmed, anxious and isolated while caring for a loved one with Alzheimer’s or other types of dementia.
 We offer comprehensive support, helping to improve quality of life by teaching new ways to communicate and find moments of joy.

-Our Palliative Care for Dementia program is offered at no cost to families and helps patients at any stage of the disease, not just end of life.
+Our Supportive Care for Dementia program is offered at no cost to families and helps patients at any stage of the disease, not just end of life.
 Some families only need it a short time to learn behavior management techniques.
 Others want support much longer.
 Either way, we are here for you.

 Whenever you need help or advice, you can call and talk directly to a nurse or social worker, there's someone to turn to any time of day or night—never an answering service.
 (602) 636-6363